SasanLabs/VulnerableApp/benchmarks/README.md

 - SAST `Number of Sources` is not used for scoring; full credit on first match.

+### SSL/TLS and header-hardening findings are always unmatched (all DAST scanners)
+DAST scanners commonly report findings such as missing `Strict-Transport-Security`, `X-Content-Type-Options`, or insecure cookie flags.
+These are valid security observations but fall outside VulnerableApp's intentional vulnerability set.
+They will always appear in `unmatchedItems` and should not be interpreted as false positives.
+This applies to any DAST scanner benchmarked against VulnerableApp.

 ## Tool-specific guides

 Each tool guide covers: running the scanner, converting its output, and